Arianna Foster

 10. Where Can I Buy Teres Major Steaks?

-You might be able to see this cut of meat at your local grocery store, but the last time we went, we didn’t see it.
+You might be able to see the Teres Major muscle meat cut at your local grocery store, but the last time we went, we didn’t see it.
 Some people have been able to get it at a specialized or whole foods store.

 We recommend checking with your local butchery to see if they have it in stock.
 If they don’t, they’ll probably be able to give you a call if they get any.